 A student can be granted a leave of absence from the program due to mitigating circumstances such as illness, a family members' death, work, transportation issues, childcare issues, family vacations or important business elsewhere, so long as the School is notified in advance in writing with the reason, the approximate length of the LOA and the student's signature (unless unforeseen circumstances prevent advance notification, and in such case the reason must be documented by the School, the written request must be collected at a later date, and the beginning date is the first date the student was unable to attend), and there must be a reasonable expectation that the student will return from the LOA.
 A student's leave of absences cannot exceed 180 days, together with any additional LOAs previously granted, in any 12-month period.
-A student time.
+A student granted an LOA that meets these criteria is not considered to have withdrawn, and no refund calculation is required at that time.
 A student not returning from the LOA or taking an unapproved LOA will be withdrawn from the course, and the date of withdrawal determination for the purpose of calculating a refund shall be the last date of attendance.